-Each year, many of our undergrads work closely with a professor on a research or development project.
+Many of our undergraduates work closely with a professor on a research or development project.
 This work allows students to delve deeply into a topic that they find fascinating.
-Students may produce a novel research result that leads to publication, a piece of software that is used to solve a real-world problem, or a software innovation that they can contribute to an open-source project.
+Students may produce a novel research result that leads to publication, a piece of software that is used to solve a real-world problem or a software innovation that they can contribute to an open-source project.

-The three most common ways to work on a research project in our department
+The four most common ways to work on a research project in computer science:

 Summer research awards through NSERC and UTEA

 For both USRAs and UTEAs, students may either apply to projects that we have posted or independently find a professor to work with.
-The duration of USRA and UTEA projects is 16 weeks during May to August.
+The duration of USRA and UTEA projects is 16 weeks, May to August.

 How to approach a professor about a project

 - Speak up in class,

 - Ask about their research

 - Seek advice about course choices, or career plans